-- a.
-Language placed at the end of the "Scope and purpose" section on the cover page of the document shall read: "The latest revision of this document was downgraded from a standard to a Recommended Practice, as none of the contents herein contained material meeting the requirements of an APTA standard." - b.
-Language placed at the end of the "Introduction" section of the document shall read: "The latest revision of this document was downgraded from a standard to a Recommended Practice, as none of the contents herein contained material meeting the requirements of an APTA standard."

-All subsequent publications of the document shall contain the following language below the "Document history" table: "This document was downgraded from a standard to a Recommended Practice in Rev. X."
+- 1. Language placed at the end of the "Scope and purpose" section of the document shall read: "The latest revision of this document was downgraded from a standard to a recommended practice, as none of the contents herein contained material meeting the requirements of an APTA standard." - 2.
+Language placed at the end of the "Introduction" section of the document shall read: "The latest revision of this document was downgraded from a standard to a recommended practice, as none of the contents herein contained material meeting the requirements of an APTA standard." - 3.
+All subsequent publications of the document shall contain the following language below the "Document history" table: "This document was downgraded from a standard to a recommended practice in Rev. X."